Agent-Hellboy/py-sse-mcp/README.md

 # py-sse-mcp

 **I won't add any new commits except for initial prompts and resource, you can use this as an initial setup to implement your own framework.
-I am not achiving it as i will add an initial commits fpr resource and prompts**
+I am not achiving it as i will add an initial commits for resource and prompts**

 [![Build Status](https://github.com/Agent-Hellboy/py-sse-mcp/actions/workflows/python-ci.yml/badge.svg)](https://github.com/Agent-Hellboy/py-sse-mcp/actions/workflows/python-ci.yml)
 [![codecov](https://codecov.io/gh/Agent-Hellboy/py-sse-mcp/branch/master/graph/badge.svg)](https://codecov.io/gh/Agent-Hellboy/py-sse-mcp)